 2. reform of international economic and financial institutions.

 2501.
 What is fundamental for a full development of human society?
-(CCC 2441) Fundamental for a full development of human society is:
+(CCC 2441)

 1. an increased sense of God